Thursday, February 19, 2015 from 1:00 PM to 7:00 PM (PST)

 San Francisco, CA

-Rather than targeting end-users or enterprises, a growing number of startups succeed with a developer-first, or D2D, strategy.
+Rather than targeting end-users or executives, a growing number of startups succeed with a developer-first, or D2D, strategy.

 Join us for the second annual Developer-to-Developer Summit, the event focused on developers building software for other developers.